Hollywood still loves its follow-ups – here’s our round-up of 110 (and counting) sequels that are currently being worked on.

 Jurassic World 3

-Colin Trevorrow returns to the director’s chair for the next big dinosaur adventure, that’s due in cinemas in 2021.
+Colin Trevorrow returns to the director’s chair for the next big dinosaur adventure, that’s due in cinemas in the summer of 2022 (having been Covid-delayed).
 Sam Neill, Jeff Goldblum and Laura Dern are all back from the very first movie, joining Bryce Dallas Howard and Chris Pratt.
 The film will pick up from the ending of Jurassic World: Fallen Kingdom and is called Dominion.

 Knives Out 2